 “About 60 per cent are country pubs and the rest are mainly farm shops, with half a dozen vineyards, a few cafés and restaurants, a couple of breweries and a whole raft of ‘one-offs’ like a deer park, circus skills emporium, a pottery, an airfield, motorhome accessories store and a llama park.
 We’ve got beachside stopovers, mountain activity centres, canal-side and riverside locations, stopovers with stunning views, and all with a warm welcome from the hosts.”

-All we need now is get all that awful British litter cleared up (join our Campers Against Litter campaign!).
 If you’ve stayed at a Brit Stop, do tell us all about it.
 There’s a comment box below.